ArjaanBuijk/CarND-Path-Planning-Project/Model-Documentation.md

 ## 7. Result and Summary

+The rubric points are fulfilled:
+- The car drives more than 4.32 miles without incident.
+The video recording provided with the project submission was interupted at 10 miles, and in other tests the car drove over 30 miles without incident.
+- The car does not go over the speed limit of 50 mph.
+- The car goes around slower traffic whenever it is safe to do and maintains a speed close to the speed limit.
+- Max Acceleration and Jerk are not exceeded.
+- The car does not have collissions
+- The car stays in its lane, <b>except that I have given it a preference to drive in the middle lane</b>!
-The car is driving very nicely on the highway,  making good decisions when to change lanes.
-The lane changes are smooth and are completed before new lane changes are considered.
-The car will not drive into objects ahead or next to it.
-It is patient with making lane changes.
-Overall, a pretty polite, non-aggressive driver.
+- The car makes lane changes that are smooth and are completed before new lane changes are considered.

-The weakest part of the logic is that the car does not look backwards far enough, and relies a little bit on the objects behind it to adjust it's speed.
-If a lane change is done at very low speeds, and objects behind are coming at very high speed, they sometimes come quite close.
+A part of the logic that could be further improved is that the car does not look backwards far enough, and relies a little bit on the objects behind it to adjust their speed.
+If a lane change is done at very low speeds, and objects from behind are coming at high speed, they sometimes come quite close.
 No collission was observed though.